 In late summer and early fall, the hazy band of the Milky Way arches straight overhead from south to north, rotating as the night progresses from south to west, and from north to east.
 To the east, above the Septet range, the constellations Perseus, Cassiopeia, and Andromeda rise above a horizon subtly lit by the glow of Radium and other small towns in the Columbia Valley, 45km east.
 Suddenly, with a visual bang, Mars pops over the horizon, red and brilliant now because Mars and Earth are nearing closest approach, which happens on October 13 this year.

-Besides our planetary neighbor Mars and our two galactic neighbors Andromeda and Triangulum, this image captures around a million stars, dozens of star clusters, a few distant galaxies, and the distant planet Uranus; well worth exploring.
+Besides our planetary neighbor Mars and our two galactic neighbors Andromeda and Triangulum, this image captures around a million stars, dozens of star clusters, a few distant galaxies, and the distant planet Uranus; well worth exploring in high resolution.

 Lunar alpen glow